-- 1. Plans are submitted to our dedicated web portal, BuildPro.
-If your company doesn't appear in the drop-down menu email your company name, contact number and contact email to build@ariahuntervalley. com.au and we will set you up in the system. - 2.
-Submit a surveyed site plan, floor plan(s), elevations, sections and external colours and materials schedule to BuildPro. - 3.
-LWP will provide stamped approved plans if the design complies, or feedback and marked-up plans if amendments are required, within ten working days. - 4.
-When you receive Altogether approval, forward this to the Design Review Coordinator and your full approval will be issued.
+Plans are submitted to our dedicated web portal, BuildPro.
+Most builders are already registered.
+If your company doesn't appear in the drop-down menu email your company name, contact number and contact email to ariahuntervalley@lwpproperty.com.au and we will set you up in the system.

+Submit a surveyed site plan, floor plan(s), elevations, sections and external colours and materials schedule to BuildPro.
+LWP will provide stamped approved plans if the design complies, or feedback and markedup plans if amendments are required, within ten working days.